mcunningham917/PHanalysis/README.md

 ### 2: PHBs

-Includes a .txt for each PHB recorded along each PH chain
+One (AllSupercatchmentTxt) includes a .txt for each PHB recorded along each PH chain for each supercatchment in the analysis.
+This folder also includes a .txt that records each PHB for the entire ROI.

+PHtools also has the capability to write geotiffs of each PHB labeled in their respective supercatchment.
+An example of this kind ofmoutput is available for [Costa Rica](https://github.com/mcunningham917/PHanalysis/tree/master/CostaRica/PHBs/Cusum02_BenchLength3Steps/AllSupercatchmentsTiffs).

 ### 3: PHB plots